ayushdixit487/ayushdixit487/README.md

 - 📫 You can find me on linkedin [https://stackoverflow.com/users/9249743/ayush-dixit](https://stackoverflow.com/users/9249743/ayush-dixit)
 - 💬 Ask me about anything and everything!
 If I didn't know maybe I will learn something new!
 - 📫 How to reach me: ayushdixit661@gmail.com
 - ⚡ Fun fact: I really love to talk people.
-I always motivate them ,and try give them directions useful and some life advice.
+I always motivate them ,and try to give them directions and some useful life advice.
 I’m very health conscious and always eat healthy food.